 You can solve by adding Microsoft.SharePoint.Client.dll and Microsoft.SharePoint.Client.Runtime.dll explicitly in the PowerShell script.

 Sometimes, even if you install the SharePoint Online management shell, you might get the above issue.

 Exception calling “executequery” with “0” argument(s): the remote server returned an error: (403) forbidden

 If you are still Exception calling “executequery” with “0” argument(s): the remote server returned an error: (403) forbidden error, you can try the below things.

 - The user account should be an admin account

-I hope this will help to resolve Exception calling ExecuteQuery with 0 argument(s): Unable to connect to the remote server error in PowerShell SharePoint.
+I hope this will help to resolve the Exception calling ExecuteQuery with 0 argument(s): Unable to connect to the remote server error in PowerShell SharePoint.